-Few all-inclusive resorts allow totally nude sunbathing so the list is short, but includes a mix of clothing-optional resorts, au naturel resorts, and standard clothing-required resorts that have at least one clothing-optional or nude sunbathing area.
+Few all-inclusive resorts allow totally nude or au naturel sunbathing so the list is short, but includes a mix of clothing-optional resorts, au naturel resorts, and standard clothing-required resorts that have at least one clothing-optional or nude/au naturel sunbathing area.

-But first, we’re often asked “What is the difference between clothing-optional and au natural resorts?”
-Simply put, at au natural resorts you’ll find that nearly all guests are fully nude nearly all the time.
+But first, we’re often asked “What is the difference between clothing-optional and au naturel resorts?”
+Simply put, at au naturel resorts you’ll find that nearly all guests are fully nude nearly all the time.
 At clothing-optional resorts, you’ll find a mix of nudity and modesty, and/or areas specifically designated for nudity and areas where (at least some) clothing may be required (such as in restaurants).

 Best All Inclusive Clothing-Optional Resorts for Nude Sunbathing